CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 Remarkably, some things that don't seem quite "magical" at first glance may also be handled by spells, like casting Fist, casting Gun, casting Vomit, granting (or removing) `drunk`enness, handling fields (`field_id`s), transforming items, among other things.

 By making clever use of JSON fields, interactions, combinations and descriptions, anyone can go wild in spell crafting.
+Different spells from the official mods can be used as reference.

 ## The template spell